 - It keeps the number of lists, and therefore clutter in the interface down.
 From experience this reduces the likelihood of user error

-If you are managing subscriptions outside Maxemail, then your subscription and unsubscribe processes should add the recipient to your master list (or subscription-type list), or set the recipient's subscription flag to false on that list, respectively.
+If you are managing subscriptions outside Maxemail, then your subscription and unsubscribe processes should add the recipient to your primary list (or subscription-type list), or set the recipient's subscription flag to false on that list, respectively.
 Please see the list.insertRecipient and list.updateRecipient methods.
-You could even add unsubscribe complaints directly to the Master Unsubscribe List, so that it's impossible to send any emails to the recipient from your Customer Space.
+You could even add unsubscribe complaints directly to the Global Unsubscribe List, so that it's impossible to send any emails to the recipient from your Customer Space.

 If you do decide to create a new list each time use a folder as this ensures the clutter in the interface is minimised.
 We do not recommend deleting lists.